vic-ma/game-of-life-game/README.md

 >2) If the difference between the number of white and black neighbours is one and the number of white neighbours is at least two, then the white token survives.

 Levene M., & Roussos G. (2003).
 A two-player game of life. *International Journal of Modern Physics C, 14*(2), 195-201. https://doi.org/10.1142/S0129183103004346

-## Starting and Maximum Births
-Two factors that impact the gameplay of each level are the starting number of births, and the maximum number of births.

-A high starting number allows the player to attack immediately, while a low starting number forces the player to wait a few turns—useful to prevent quick victories in levels where the enemy pattern takes a bit of time to grow.

-A high number of maximum births allows for saving up births and launching a direct attack on enemy cells, while a low number of maximum births forces the player to play conservatively, and slowly build up their forces before striking.

-A low starting number and a maximum births number that is less than `3` can be used to force the player to play slowly and carefully, as it will be very difficult for the player to win if their cells die after the initial births are used (since at least `3` cells are needed to sustain life).

 ## TODO
 * Change the way levels are added into the game; multiple lines of tuples are terrible